euroscipy/euroscipy.github.io/content/pages/2023/venue.md

 slug: venue2023
 ---

+# Venue and Location

 EuroSciPy 2023 takes place in Basel, Switzerland from Monday August 14th until Friday August 18th.

-Basel lies in the heart of Europe, on both banks of the Rhine.
+Basel lies in the heart of Europe, on both banks of the river Rhine.
 The city is the center of the idyllic border triangle of France, Germany, and Switzerland – lying between the Swiss Jura, Germany’s Black Forest, and the Vosges in Alsace.
 To get info about Basel city, its restaurants, tours, etc., see the [city's webpage](https://www.basel.com/en).

 ### Location